The Kirby torus trick for surfaces

 \proclaim Theorem A. Every topological surface has a smooth structure.

 \proclaim Theorem B. Every homeomorphism between smooth surfaces is isotopic to a diffeomorphism.

+Recall that a smooth structure on a surface $S$ is defined by a cover of $S$ by open sets $V_i$ together with homeomorphisms $h_i \: \R^2 \to V_i$ such that the compositions $h_i^{-1} h_j$ are diffeomorphisms $h_j^{-1}(V_i\cap V_j) \to h_i^{-1}(V_i\cap V_j)$ between open sets in $\R^2$.
+Thus the homeomorphisms $h_i$ provide local coordinate charts for $S$ which overlap in a smooth fashion.
+Strictly speaking, a smooth structure is an equivalence class of collections $\{V_i,h_i\}$ as above, where two such collections are equivalent if their union is such a collection.

-The latter result implies that smooth structures are unique not just up to diffeomorphism, but up to isotopy.
-(Just apply the theorem to the identity map between two different smooth structures on the same surface.)
+Theorem B implies that smooth structures are unique not just up to diffeomorphism, but up to isotopy.
+This follows by applying the theorem to the identity map between two different smooth structures on the same surface.

-The proof of Theorem A will show that the smooth structure can be chosen to agree with a given smooth structure on a specified open set.
+The proof of Theorem A will show that a smooth structure exists extending a given smooth structure on a specified open set.
 Similarly, Theorem B can be refined to the statement that if a homeomorphism is already a diffeomorphism near the boundary of a surface, the isotopy can be chosen to be fixed in a neighborhood of the boundary.
+The proof will also show that the isotopy can be chosen to be arbitrarily small, so homeomorphisms can be approximated arbitrarily closely by diffeomorphisms.

-The special feature of the proofs of Theorems A and B using the torus trick is that almost no point set topology is needed.
-This is replaced instead by a few basic facts about smooth surfaces whose proofs use only smooth techniques.
-In particular the topological Sch\"onflies theorem, which is an ingredient for other proofs of Theorems A and B, is not needed here.
-The first proof that surfaces can be triangulated (and hence smoothed) is generally attributed to Rad\'o in 1925 [R].
-That proof used the Sch\"onflies theorem without explicitly saying so, but the later exposition of Rad\'o's proof in [AS] makes the dependence clear.
-The fact that homeo\-morphisms of surfaces are isotopic to PL homeomorphisms and hence to diffeomorphisms was proved by Epstein in [E], although at least for closed orientable surfaces this can be derived from results of Baer in 1928 [B] on mapping class groups.
+The fact that homeomorphisms of surfaces are isotopic to PL homeomorphisms and hence to diffeomorphisms was proved by Epstein in 1966 [E], although at least for closed orientable surfaces this can be derived from results of Baer in 1928 [B] on mapping class groups.